 - Do I have to qualify for deferred action to apply?

 - Yes.
-At this time, we do require students to have applied for the deferred action program.
-Golden Door Scholars has a focus on both providing college scholarships and professional experience.
-Because of this, applicants must be eligible to participate in paid internships.
+At this time, we require students to be eligible for the deferred action program.
+Golden Door Scholars has a focus on providing both college scholarships and professional experience.
+Therefore, applicants must be eligible to participate in paid internships.
 While you are not required to have been approved for the deferred action program at the time you apply, you will be required to be approved prior to scholarship funds being released.

 - Do I have to be a NC/SC resident?

 - You do not have to be from NC or SC to apply.
 However, strong priority will be given to students from the Carolinas, TN, and GA .